 Prostate Cancer Treatment

-At HALO Dx we use Laser Focal Therapy (laser ablation) for the treatment of prostate cancer.
+At HALO Diagnostics, we use Laser Focal Therapy (focal laser ablation) for the treatment of low-to-intermediate prostate cancer and to help improve the symptoms associated with benign prostatic hyperplasia (BPH).
 This procedure involves placing the patient inside the MRI scanner and displaying MRI images and thermal maps on a computer screen.
 A thin laser fiber is guided to the tumor and laser energy is applied to kill the cancer cells.
-The temperature and the extent of the ablation zone are constantly monitored with MRI imaging, allowing HALO Dx to identify if all visible tumors have been destroyed and monitor that no important structures are damaged.
+The temperature and the extent of the ablation zone are constantly monitored with MRI imaging, allowing HALO Dx clinicians to determine if all visible tumors have been destroyed.

 HALO Diagnostics released interim 10-year results from its Phase II 20-year clinical trial for prostate laser focal therapy in patients with localized prostate cancer.
 Over 170 men, 45-years or older diagnosed with low-to-intermediate risk or recurrent prostate cancer, volunteered to participate in the study.
 The results are impressive: less than 1% infection, less than 1% erectile dysfunction and less than 1% incontinence – compared to conventional whole gland prostatectomy which has a risk of up to 50% erectile dysfunction and 25% urinary incontinence.
 These results, along with a 100% prostate cancer-specific survival rate, are an encouraging development for men looking for a prostate cancer therapy option with a lower risk of side effects.